CaDatPitt/documentation/data-dictionary/introduction.md

 Despite being encoded in standards/schemes, the data records are often non-standardized and incomplete due to variation in data entry practices and conversions of data from one standard/scheme to another.
 For example, dates may appear or be missing in one or more fields in the source data and use varying formats/encoding.
 To avoid excluding date information when it exists for an item by selecting a single field, multiple date elements have been included in the base layers to capture date information when possible; however, users of the dataset may have to normalize dates across fields for computational methods using date information.

 ### **Base layers**
-_Base layers_ are derived from the source data and have a flattened (i.e., tabular, two-dimensional) data model and simplified metadata elements sets for increased readability.
+_Base layers_ are derived from source data (EAD, MODS, RELS-EXT) and have a flattened (i.e., tabular, two-dimensional) data model and simplified metadata elements sets for increased readability.
 The data in the base layers have also been pared down from that in the source data to avoid representing an overwhelming amount of information and to include data points that we expect to be most useful for scholars in general.
 However, metadata elements that have been excluded in the base layer may be incorporated in an extended version of the base layer by request; in other words, scholars may customize the base layer to include one or more additional elements from the source data.

 ### **Extension layers**
 Unlike the other, library-generated data layers, _extension layers_ are (co-)created by researchers as a site for explicitly interpretive and scholarly data.
 While they make use of the source data/base layers, they are not constrained by conventions of library-based descriptive frameworks.
 They may improve the quality of the metadata in the source data/base layers, introduce new elements/data points, or not only (or at all) take the form of spreadsheet files; for example, an extension layer might include data visualizations.